p-groarke/defensive_cpp/README.md

 # defensive_cpp
-A collection of macros to protect your classes from silently loosing implicitly-declared constructors or to enforce rule of 5, fast vector and move only at compile time.
+A collection of defensive macros to help harden your classes.

+Compile-time errors with nice error messages to prevent silently loosing implicitly-declared constructors or default constructors, to enforce the rule of 5, to ensure a type is fast inside a vector and enforce move only.
 See [Easy Defensive Programming](https://philippegroarke.com/posts/2018/easy_defensive_programming/) for an introduction to the concept and its beginnings.

 ## Build Instructions